KeyboardKit/website/collections/_posts/2023/2023-02-21-how-to-open-your-apps-system-settings-screen.md

 To make things even easier, KeyboardKit has a `KeyboardSettingsLink` view that can be used to render a SwiftUI button with any title, icon and URL.
 Tapping it will open the `.keyboardSettings` by default, although you can modify this behavior.

-## Random behavior
+## How to always open System Settings for your app

-If you have used the url above, you may have noticed that it sometimes leads to your app's System Settings screen, as expected, while at other times it just takes you to the System Settings root.
+If you have used the url above, you may have noticed that it sometimes leads to your app's System Settings screen, while at other times it just takes you to the System Settings root.

-This random behavior makes for a bad user experience, since it may be hard for users to find your app in System Settings, if they have to navigate to it from the root screen...if they even know that it exists.
-This can lead to users not being able to enable or configure your keyboard.
+This random behavior makes for a bad user experience, since it may be hard for users to find your app in System Settings...if they even know that it exists.

-## How to fix this

 Although this random behavior is bad, fixing it is actually very easy.
 All you have to do is just to add an empty `Settings Bundle` to your app.
 If you look at the demo app, you can see that it has a `Settings` bundle with a `Root` file that only contains a file name.
-By just adding this to the app, it will now consistently take you to the correct place in System Settings, instead of randomly taking you to the settings root.
+By just adding this to your app, it will consistently take you to the correct place in System Settings.

 Big thanks to Kévin Quisquater for coming up with such an easy solution to this annoying problem!